nosekefik/hitsgame/README.md

     over years and decades, so you can tweak the track selection to balance out the game.
- 4. You now have two new directories: `build` and `out`. `out` contains the tracks, compressed and anonymized.
-These files contain no metadata, and the file names are long enough to be virtually unguessable, so they are safe to serve from a public webserver without additional authentication. `build` contains the pdf with the cards, as well as intermediate svg files.
+ 4. You now have two new directories: `build` and `out`. `out` contains the tracks, compressed and anonymized, inside a `songs` subdirectory.
+It also contains an `index.html` and `index.json`.
+These files contain no metadata, and the file names are long enough to be virtually unguessable, so they are safe to serve from a public webserver without additional authentication.
+    `build` contains the pdf with the cards, as well as intermediate svg files.
  5. Upload the contents of `out` to your webserver.
  6. Print `build/cards.pdf` and cut out the cards.